College Football Association: Decline

 By the 1991 season, the television landscape changed.
 ABC had both the CFA and Big Ten–Pac-10 packages, and Notre Dame split from the CFA to sign an exclusive deal with NBC.
 The CFA was once again relegated to limited appearances.
 The beginning of the end for the CFA occurred in 1995, when the Southeastern Conference and Big East broke from the CFA, signing a national deal with CBS.
-After CBS began covering the SEC exclusively in 2001, the SEC was for many years the only major conference guaranteed a national "game of the week" on network television, as Fox and ESPN/ABC have the rights to multiple conferences.
+After CBS began covering the SEC exclusively in 2001, the SEC was (through 2022) the only major conference guaranteed a national "game of the week" on network television, as Fox and ESPN/ABC have the rights to multiple conferences.
 (Note: Following media rights realignments in 2023–24, the SEC now airs its broadcast TV game of the week on ABC, while the Big Ten has dedicated weekly windows on both CBS and NBC.)

 The CFA ended its operations on June 30, 1997.